 So, if you're looking for an awesome office suite, but don't want to shell out $10+ for one, you better grab this one for a buck.
 Read More

 Despite what many people think, Google Docs is not the only online-based office suite.
 In fact, some may say that a few of the others - like Zoho Office, for example - are even more full-featured than GDocs.

 If you've been thinking about leaving El Goog behind and jumping over to Zoho's house, but the lack of an Android app has been the deciding factor that kept you from making the leap, we have good news: ZOHO Docs is finally available on Android.

 ZDocs looks strikingly like to GDocs, which should aid in making the transition into the new home for all of your on-the-go office needs a quick and easy one.
 Read More

 For mobile document editing, there has always been one clear choice: Quickoffice Pro.
 But, for those who only need it occasionally, justifying the $10 price tag may just not be possible.
 With that in mind, the Amazon Appstore comes to the rescue, as you can get this mobile Microsoft Office compatible suite for only $2.99!

 If you're not familiar with the Quickoffice Pro, it allows you to view, edit, and save Word, Excel, and PowerPoint files all on the go from your mobile device.
+Not only that, but it also features Dropbox, Google Docs, Box, SugarSync, Huddle, and MobileMe integration, for super easy file sharing.
 Read More